kensanata/just-halberds/Knives.md

 ## Worldbuilding

 The world is best built where the characters get involved.
-If they go north, there will be cultivation.
-When they get interested in libraries, books and librarians become important.
-If you are interested in history, ancient writings and ruins become important.
+If they go somewhere, new things are going to be discovered.
+When they care about something, that thing is going to become important.
+Don’t ask what the players want to see in the world, watch what their characters care about.

 The game does not offer a "reward" in the sense of gaining power.
 Finding money is not worth it, there's no special equipment to buy, no experience points to gain.
-That's another reason why it's important to find out what interests the players.
+That's another reason why it's important to find out what the characters are about.
 A tragic end?
 A love story?
 Owning a castle?
 To be knighted?
 Take over a gang?
 To travel the world?
 And then you add helpers, competitors, villains, and troublemakers to the world.
-This friction sharpens the profile.
-Here we see what kind of people our characters are.
+This friction sharpens their profile.
+This is how we see what kind of people our characters are.

 Specifically, I recommend working up a dozen people.
 All have names, attributes, a few talents, and a job.
 Three of them belong to a secret